mblockelet/opentezos/docs/tezos-basics/governance-on-chain.md

 Should there be any failure in a given period, the whole process will revert to the _Proposal Period_ (1.), effectively aborting and restarting the process.

 :::info
-To follow the amendment process, check the current period, and follow the voting process, go to [tezosagora.org](https://www.tezosagora.org).
+To follow the amendment process, check the current period, and follow the voting process, go to Tezos Agora [[2]](/tezos-basics/governance-on-chain#references).
 :::

 ### 1. Proposal Period